scalacenter/scala-lang/teach.md

 programming to beginners, as well as to teach advanced software engineering courses.
 The scalable language also scales for teaching!

-Read over to learn good reasons to use Scala to teach programming, to know where in the world Scala is taught, and to discover teaching tools and materials used at various levels (from high-school to university).

 > “Scala is a fantastic teaching language as it is less prone to wear down the
 > grit of my students compared to other programming languages that I have used
 > for teaching introductory computer science, such as Java and Python.”
 >
 > Björn Regnell, Lund University, Sweden.

+> “Scala can be taught as a statically typed scripting language.
+The language
+> works really well for programming in the small in CS1 without all the
+> drawbacks I feel exist with dynamically typed languages.”
+>
+> Mark Lewis, Trinity University, USA.

+Read over to learn good reasons to use Scala to teach programming, to know where in the world Scala is taught, and to discover teaching tools and materials used at various levels (from high-school to university).

 ## Why Teach Scala